When cooking with brown sugar, it’s essential to know the difference between light and dark brown sugar and how they can affect your recipe.

 Conclusion

 Though both types of brown sugar are made from white sugar that has been molasses, the difference in their sweetness is due to the molasses content.
 Because dark brown sugar has more molasses, it tastes much sweeter than light brown sugar.
-If you’re looking for a less sweet alternative to white sugar, light brown sugar is a good choice.
+Light brown sugar is a good choice if you’re looking for a less sweet alternative to white sugar.
 However, if you want something that will add a richer flavor to your baking, go for dark brown sugar.